SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 Testing the solutions to the problems in this book is completely automated via the **Judge System**'s website: [https://judge.softuni.org](https://judge.softuni.org).
 The solutions are judged immediately by the system.
 Each solution goes through a series of tests which are hidden; every test that passes grants the user certain points.

 The program we just wrote can be tested here: [https://judge.softuni.org/Contests/Practice/Index/1046#0](https://judge.softuni.org/Contests/Practice/Index/1046#0).
-In order to do that, simply paste the entire source code in the black field and choose **Python code** as is shown below:
+To do that, simply paste the entire source code in the black field and choose **Python code** as is shown below:

 ![](/assets/chapter-1-images/01.Hello-python-05.png)